Crell/ApiProblem/README.md

 ```

-Or, even better, you can subclass ApiProblem for a specific problemType (since
+Or, even better, you can subclass ApiProblem for a specific problem type (since
 the type and title are supposed to go together and be relatively fixed), then
 just populate your own error-specific data.
 Just like extending an exception!